wyszo/TaskRatchet-iOS/Project.md

 - Researching background
 	- Research existing Alternatives
-		- Check online if there are any alternative iOS apps being developped
+		- #done Check online if there are any alternative iOS apps being developped
+			- Result: nope, no direct alternatives using TaskRatchet.
+There might be some for different tools (like StikK for example), but not TaskRatchet.
 			- #done Google
 			- #done GitHub
 			- #done Search GitHub: TaskRatchet